 If a female skunk has babies with her, she is very protective of them.
 This is one occasion when a skunk may become aggressive and removing a mother and her offspring takes particular care.

-The striped skunk is the most well-known of the 12 skunk species, and it is the only resident of Ottawa.
-One other species, the western spotted skunk, is the only other type found in Canada.
-It can be seen in British Columbia.
+The striped skunk is the most well-known of the 12 skunk species on the planet, and it is the only resident of Ottawa.
+One other species, the western spotted skunk, is the only other type found in Canada but makes its home in British Columbia.

 Pets and humans who get sprayed by a skunk may have to live with the odour for a long time.
 It can take days or weeks to completely be rid of the smell, especially if it isn’t treated.
 The longevity can be blamed on the thiols, a component of sulphur, present in the spray.